mendix/docs/content/en/docs/appstore/creating-content/best-practices-content-creation.md

 Tips that may help you write a proper product description:

-*   The product description should cover the key answers that developers have when they look for content.
+*   The product description should cover answers to the key questions that developers have when they look for content.

 *   The product description should cover the product benefits.
 Rather than covering many technical features (which you can also cover in the **Documentation** tab), the **Overview** tab can draw attention to the benefits.
 Specify how your product can improve customers' app development or work life in general.
 Before writing the description, what can help you is outlining the features and benefits of your product.
 For every feature you list, think about how it will directly benefit a customer.